 For example, in single variable calculus, if $f: \mathbb{R} \to \mathbb{R}$ is a real valued differentiable function, then the derivative f'(a) at a is the slope of the tangent line of the graph of f at x=a.
 So, the derivative f' thought of as a real valued function of x, measures the "rate of change" of the slope of the tangent line of the graph of f.
-The definite integral $\int_a^b f$ is the area under the curve of the graph of f from f to f to f the function f the area under the graph of f.
-One of the fundamental theorems of (single variable) calculus states that $\int_0^x f' = f(x) - f(0)$, i.e. that the rate of accumulation of the rate of change of the tangent line of f is measured by the function f itself.
+The definite integral $\int_a^b f$ is the area under the curve of the graph of f from f to f to f the function f from a to f to f the function f from a to f the function of the function of the rate of change of the tangent line of f is measured by the function f itself.